WHAT IS FAITH?

 nor modify our reaction to their need.

-Are those lacking any Faith bereft,
+Those lacking any Faith are bereft,

 unable to perceive hope of a better future,

-any path to an improvement in our condition?
+any path to an improvement in our condition,

 Lack or loss of faith leaves us exposed to life's vicissitudes.